Compliance Around Company Owned Vehicles

 If a company car does not have a personal use component, or has very low personal use, the standby charge and operating cost benefits may be reduced or eliminated, impacting the amount of the taxable benefit.
 An employee can also reimburse the company for the personal use portion of the operating expense of a company car to reduce the taxable benefit.

-Operating costs vs Capital Costs
+Operating Costs vs Capital Costs

 Operating expenses of the company car such as gas, oil, maintenance, minor repairs (less insurance proceeds), license and registrations fees, and insurance are typically borne by the company.
 However, the business expense portion must be distinguishable from: